List2019/payment-system2/README.md

 # Payment-system 2

-Payment-system 2 is a testing project where I trying to use the most modern technologies as test-containers, groovy and etc.
+Payment-system 2 is a testing project where I'm trying to use the most modern technologies as test-containers, groovy etc.

 ## Technology stack